burgan-tech/vnext-cli/README.md

 **What happens during validation:**
 1. ✅ Scans all JSON files in your domain
-2. ✅ Finds `$ref` properties pointing to external components
+2. ✅ Finds `ref` properties pointing to external components
 3. ✅ Downloads referenced NPM packages to `.amorphie-cache`
 4. ✅ Checks if referenced components are exported by target domain
 5. ✅ Validates schema compatibility between versions